Deploy static apps to IPFS with GitHub Actions

 # Troubleshooting

-- Double-check the
+- Double-check that

-matches your build output directory - Ensure your build command is completing successfully
+path-to-deploymatches your build output directory - Ensure your build command is completing successfully

-- Double-check the
+- Double-check that

-Authentication Issues
+Authentication issues

 - Verify your credentials are correctly set in GitHub secrets